railsrumble/railsrumble.github.com/about.markdown

 ### How are entries judged?

 We ask our expert judges to consider a number of aspects, including: originality, usefulness, appearance, and completeness.
 However, these categories are not individually rated.
 Rather, expert judges will consider these aspects when coming up with a list of their 10 favorite entries.
-Experts will then rank their favorites from 1 through 10 and all expert rankings will be combined to come up with the top 10 overall winners.
+Experts will then rank their favorites from 1 through 10 and all expert rankings will be combined to come up with the top **10 Overall Winners**.

 ### How many winners are there?

-There are 10 overall winners, ranked 1 through 10, picked by our expert judges.
-Additionally, we'll be awarding a separate "Solo" award for the best solo entry, according to our expert judges, and a separate "Public Favorite" award for the most voted-by-the-public entry.
-Because the Solo and Public Favorite awards are separate, you can win one of the overall spots in addition to one of the special awards.
+There are **10 Overall Winners**, ranked 1 through 10, picked by our expert judges.
+Additionally, we'll be awarding a separate **Best Solo** award for the best solo entry, according to our expert judges, and a separate **Public Favorite** award for the most voted-by-the-public entry.
+Because the **Best Solo** and **Public Favorite** awards are separate, you can win one of the overall spots in addition to one of the special awards.

 ### When does the competition start?

-The 2012 Rails Rumble will begin Saturday, October 13th at 12:00am UTC (midnight) and continue for the next 48 hours, until Sunday, October 14th at 11:59pm UTC.
+The 2012 Rails Rumble will begin Saturday, October 13th at 00:00:00 UTC (midnight) and continue for the next 48 hours, until Sunday, October 14th at 23:59:59 UTC.

 ### When does registration open?